-Bosnia: EBRD finances Electric Power Industry of Bosnia and Herzegovina6.
-November 2013. / SEE Energy News
+Bosnia: EBRD finances Electric Power Industry of Bosnia and Herzegovina, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) will co-finance the construction of new power plants in Bosnia and Herzegovina, whose projected power will be 19.63 MW, and the contract of credit agreement signed Head of the EBRD office in Bosnia Libor Krkoska and CEO Director Electric Power Industry BiH Elvedin Grabovica on Wednesday in Sarajevo.